AaronDutcher/Java-Project/README.md

   you just copy the src folder.

 3. If you are useing a Mac then you have to extract the MemoryTester folder and then copy the path

+# link to my YouTube
+This is the YouTube link to my project decribing the code.